morse-simulator/morse/doc/morse/user/actuators/waypoint.rst

 =================

-This actuator reads the coordinates of a destination point, and moves the robot towards the given point, with the robot restricted to moving only forward, backwards or turning around its Z axis.
+This actuator reads the coordinates of a destination point, and moves the robot towards the given point, with the robot restricted to moving only forward, turning around its Z axis, and possibly going up and down.
 This controller is meant to be used mainly by non-holonomic robots.

 While a robot is moving towards a given waypoint, a property of the **MorseRobotClass** will be changed in indicate the status of the robot.
 The ``movement_status`` property will take one of these values: **Stop**, **Transit** or **Arrived**.

 The movement speed of the robot is internally adjusted to the Blender time measure, following the formula: ``blender_speed = given_speed * tics``, where